toddcf/wristwatch/README.md

 Reverse engineering the functions of my wristwatch.
 Just for fun.

 - NOTE: Use soundsnap.com for the beep effects.
-- NOTE: Figure out if it's better to . . .
+- NOTE: Figure out if it's better to:
-  - . . . have one event handler per button that then runs an if/else or switch statement to determine which function to run if the button is pressed based on which state is currently active.
-Or . . .
+  - Have one event handler per button that then runs an if/else or switch statement to determine which function to run if the button is pressed based on which state is currently active.
+Or:
-  - . . . have all the posible states listed out, and inside each one, the event handler for each button.
+  - Have all the posible states listed out, and inside each one, the event handler for each button.
   - For now, I am going to code it by button and list the possible states inside each event handler.